How to use summarize() in R

 library(palmerpenguins)

-# Basic summary statistics
+# Basic summarize usage

 penguins |>